-The 2020-2021 school year was one we will never forget -- a return to on-campus learning as our world-wide pandemic continued.
+The 2020 - 2021 school year was one we will never forget; a return to on-campus learning as our world-wide pandemic continued.
 A major new School Reopening Plan was implemented for the health and safety of everyone on campus.
-As a result, the campus underwent numerous changes.
-The campus was closed to parents and visitors and the new arrival and dismissal car lines were implemented.
+The campus was closed to parents and visitors and the new morning and afternoon car line was very successful.
 Students and staff wore masks and stayed in cohorts throughout the day.
 A completely new Distance Learning Program was developed.
-Teachers spent the first half of the school year teaching students in the classroom with many students simultaneously learning virtually from home.
-In January of 2021, all students returned to campus.
-Everyone continued working together to continue learning and working in the safest environment possible.
+Teachers spent the first half of the school year teaching students in the classroom and students who were virtually learning from home.
+It was a time we will never forget.
+In January of 2021, all students returned to campus and everyone continued working together to continue learning and working in the safest environment possible.

 The 2021-2022 school year had a cautious opening with everyone working hard to stay healthy and to prevent the spread of germs.
 Changes were gradually made to allow for more movement amongst the classes as more normalcy was built into the school day.
 Eventually, our after-school sports program and other after school activities were in full swing.
 We finally (after almost three years) got to perform Disney's production of Frozen Jr. We took baby steps throughout the year in the way guests were invited to various campus activities.
 In the spring our campus was finally open to all parents, volunteers, and guests.
 What a wonderful feeling that was to see our families on campus, in the hallways, and volunteering in the classrooms.
 We said goodbye to our dear friend, Roy Kessler, who passed away on May 11th.
-Roy loved our students and all of his coworkers, and he will forever be greatly missed.
+Roy loved our students and all of his coworkers and he is greatly missed.
 It was quite a memorable year which we ended with a fantastic field day.
 We look forward to 2022-2023 and what the future holds for St. Cecelia Catholic School.